leejoonli/code-every-day/log.md

 ## Thoughts

 Need to remember that these data structures can have other data structures and you can access methods in those classes.

+# Day 83 (4/27/2022)

+## C#

+Started an introduction to C#

+## Thoughts

+Mostly went over concepts used in C# and .NET.
+Went over classes, namespaces (group of related classes), assemblies (group of related namespaces), CLR (common language runtime), IL (intermediate language).
+C# is a programming language while .NET is a framework for building applications on Windows.